 October 19-22, 2017

 Guest Artist at Wellesley College.
-World Premiere of a NEW WORK for female student choir (SSAA); and HELIX SPIRALS for string quartet will be performed by the Parker Quartet.
+World Premiere of !HOPE, based on a poem by E. E. Cummings, for female student choir (SSSAA) performed by the Wellesley College Choir; and performances of HELIX SPIRALS for string quartet will be performed by the Parker Quartet.

 November 12, 2017 (3 PM)

 World Premiere of SONOROUS EARTH for percussion quartet and orchestra will be presented by The Chicago Philharmonic Society and Grammy-winning Third Coast Percussion conducted by Scott Speck in Harris Theater for Music and Dance, Chicago.
 Featuring 300 bells from all over the world, SONOROUS EARTH can be thought of as a united nations of resonances.
 The project is conceived as a cultural statement celebrating interdependence and commonality across all cultures.

 World Premiere of PLEA FOR PEACE a vocalise for soprano and string quartet.
 Commissioned by The University of Chicago for the Commemoration of the 75th Anniversary of Chicago Pile-1.
 Performed by Jessica Aszodi, Soprano, and Chicago Symphony Orchestra Musicians: Yuan-Qing Yu and Ni Mei, Violins; WeiJing Wang, Viola; and Ken Olsen, Cello in Mandel Hall, Chicago, IL

 World Premiere of TWO THOUGHTS ABOUT THE PIANO for solo piano commissioned by the Open Source Music Festival for pianist Joel Fan.
 The Abrons Arts Center, 466 Grand Street New York N.Y.
 10002